 This generation is all about creating fast results and acquiring the next best thing.
 I think if we took a step back, we would realize, the process of getting to where we want to be is actually where we want to be.
-The process might even be where we find the most value in our time spent on this earth.
+The process might even be where we find the most value!

 The question is always, “what do you want to do?” when it should be, “what are you doing right now?”
 We are in an industrialized civilization and with that, comes the looming expectation to always have an answer for what we want to do.
 When realistically, shouldn’t we keep our options open?
 I am not saying we shouldn’t strive for our dreams and goals.
-However, I am saying to be open to the possibility of change over time.
+I am saying to be open to the possibility of change over time.
 It’s trial and error and we should really take life a lot less seriously.
-Life is short, so go on and live it.